mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 ## Changelog

+- 2024-11-11: Removed references to `getLastError`

 - 2024-11-04: Make the description of `TopologyDescription.servers` consistent with the spec tests.

-- 2024-10-29: Removed references to `getLastError`

 - 2024-08-16: Updated host b wire versions in `too_new` and `too_old` tests